 - (b) Secretary and deputy and assistant secretaries.
 The secretary keeps minutes of actions and records of discussions at all meetings of the Committee; maintains a complete record of the actions taken by the Committee upon all questions of policy relating to open market operations; and records the votes taken in connection with the determination of open market policies and the reasons underlying each such action.
 The secretary has custody of such minutes and records, and performs such other duties as the Committee may require.
 In the absence of the secretary of the Committee, the deputy secretary or an assistant secretary acts as secretary pro tem. - (c) Economists.
 The economists prepare for the use of the Committee and present to it such information regarding business and credit conditions and domestic and international economic and financial developments as will assist the Committee in the determination of open market policies, and they perform such other duties as the Committee may require. - (d) General counsel and deputy and assistant general counsel.
 The general counsel furnishes such legal advice as the Committee may require.
 In the absence of the general counsel, the deputy general counsel or an assistant general counsel acts as general counsel pro tem. - (e) Filling of vacancies.
-At any meeting the Committee may fill any vacancy in the offices described in this section.

-(f) Other staff assistance.
+At any meeting the Committee may fill any vacancy in the offices described in this section. - (f) Other staff assistance.
 The services of any officers and employees of the Board and the Federal Reserve Banks are made available and are utilized by the Committee as required.

-SECTION 5-Manager
+SECTION 5-Manager and Deputy Manager

-The Committee selects a manager of the System Open Market Account.
+The Committee selects a manager and deputy manager of the System Open Market Account.
 The foregoing shall be satisfactory to the Federal Reserve Bank selected by the Committee to execute open market transactions for such account and shall serve at the pleasure of the Committee.
 The manager keeps the Committee informed on market conditions and on transactions made for such account and renders such reports as the Committee may specify.
-In the event that the president of the Federal Reserve Bank selected by the Committee determines that the manager is not able to perform the duties of the position, the chairman may select a person satisfactory to such president to serve as manager until the Committee and the designated Reserve Bank select a replacement manager in accordance with this section.
+In the absence of the manager, the deputy manager acts as manager pro tem.
+In the event that the president of the Federal Reserve Bank selected by the Committee determines that the manager or deputy manager is not able to perform the duties of the position, the Chairman may select a person satisfactory to such president to serve as manager or deputy manager (as relevant) until the Committee and the designated Federal Reserve Bank select a replacement manager or (as relevant) deputy manager in accordance with this section.